 Denver Omelet On The Go

 We finally started school!!!!
 Do I sound just a little excited?
 I am….just a little.
-Don’t get me wrong, I love having my kids home for summer break.
-I enjoy having them near me, hearing them laugh, seeing them hang out with their friends and doing things as a family.
+Don’t get me wrong, I love having my kids home for breaks.
+I enjoy having them near me, hearing them laugh, seeing them hang out with their friends, and doing things as a family.
 BUT they are noisy, messy, and hungry people who need either rides or cash every day.

-The kids would totally argue this, but by the end of the summer they start to show signs of needing routine.
+The kids would totally argue this, but by the end of break, they start to show signs of needing routine.
 I’m pretty certain I show signs as well.
 We are all creatures of habit and without those habits and routines, we (by “we” I mean me) all go a little nuts.

 I’m ready for the morning rush, the homework, the busy evenings, the extracurricular activities too!
 I say bring it on!
 To combat the breakfast battle I will keep the freezer stocked with these Denver Omelet Breakfast sandwiches.
 These sandwiches are super easy to throw together (you bake the eggs in a sheet pan), wrap and freeze.
 When your family is in need of breakfast all they have to do is pop them in the microwave and eat on the go!